 There are many advantages to filing a German utility model.
 Firstly, the ability to branch off from a pending patent application gives companies an effective way to measure and monitor the market and/or the competitors’ products, i.e., the claim language of the utility model to be branched off can be drafted so as to cover the competitor´s products.
 Secondly, if a product has an expected short lifetime, it is advantageous to have an enforceable right within the two to three months, which is much shorter than the regular examination period of a patent.
 Utility models are also much cheaper to obtain than traditional patents.
 The application fee for a utility model is 30 euros, and the maintenance fees for the whole lifetime of the right are below 1,000 euros.

-Herbert Kunz, Ph.D., is the managing principal of the Munich office of Fish & Richardson P.C.
+Herbert Kunz, Ph.D., is a principal in the Munich office of Fish & Richardson P.C.
 Dr. Kunz is a European and German patent attorney with a particular focus in mechanics, electronics, software, and medical devices.
-In addition, Dr. Kunz is a qualified European trademark and design attorney, and also...
+In addition, Dr. Kunz is a qualified European trademark and design attorney, and also represents...